-Implementation Increase public awareness of the intrinsic value and beauty of trees.
-Opportunities Provide oversight for a community scale urban forestry program.
-Opportunities , , , , , , Educate citizens about proper tree selection, planting, and care.
-The selection of the planting of the p • Educate citizens about the health of the larger community forest, its importance for both human and environmental health, and ways in which they can support it. • Partner with local government and civic groups to improve and expand the Town's tree canopy.
-A new community organization could partner with the Town to support the Town's participation in the Arbor Day Foundation's Tree City USA program, and to pursue the Tree City USA Growth Award.
-Implementation Creating a new and sustainable organization or finding an existing Challenges organization to lead the coalition.
+Identify the amount of carbon capture that Carrboro is responsible for (per capita) and how to conserve these forests (OWASA, rural buffer, Bolin forest).
+Expand right-of-ways to include tree protection.
+Work with Orange County to exchange land in the Rural Buffer to protect properties with high ecological value, such as properties along Eubanks Road.
+Implementation Challenges Creating a new and sustainable organization or finding an existing organization to lead the coalition.
 Connecting with the public.
-Resources Needed A nonprofit organization to become a community champion for education, (human and outreach, and action. material) Neighborhood and business champions.
+Resources Needed (human and material) A nonprofit organization to become a community champion for education, outreach, and action.
+Neighborhood and business champions.
 Broad support from community leaders, utilities, and business partners to help fund and provide technical expertise (e.g., arborists, foresters, nurseries, landscapers, NC Botanical Gardens, NC Cooperative Extension Service, Carolina North staff, Duke Forest staff).
 Fiscal/policy/staff support from Town, North Carolina Urban Forest Council.
 Anticipated Cost Costs associated with nonprofit establishment/management if an existing nonprofit doesn't offer to take on the task (though this may be unnecessary if a coalition, like the Carrboro Bike Coalition, is formed.)
 Leadership Nonprofit/community members pulled together by Town staff.
 Partners NC Botanical Garden, Arbor Day Foundation, National Wildlife Federation, possibly expanding to Chapel Hill, Hillsborough, and/or Orange County.
 Fit with Items Community forest; native plant ecosystems, invasive plant management, stormwater utility; watershed management Time Frame Depends on identifying leadership and ability to mobilize community Next Step(s) Establish goals for the coalition Recruit members Form partnerships with those who have technical expertise.
 Begin education/outreach campaign to community